A \v{C}ech--Stokes Pushout Groupoid: a Log/Kummer Betti Presenter for Stokes Torsors: Applications, comparisons, and open problems

 The main point is that, after choosing any stratified CW decomposition of $N^\circ$ adapted to the SNC depth and wall stratifications, Stokes torsors are encoded by edge labels modulo vertex gauge, and gluing to the interior adds only finitely many peripheral relations.
 This is precisely the content of the skeletal collar model and the explicit $2$-pushout construction proved earlier.

-\begin{stokesproblem} Work in a polydisc chart $X=\Delta^k\times \Delta^{n-k}$ with $D=\{z_1\cdots z_k=0\}$ and $U=(\Delta^*)^k\times \Delta^{n-k}$.
+\begin{stokesproblem}[Local explicit presentation at an SNC corner] Work in a polydisc chart $X=\Delta^k\times \Delta^{n-k}$ with $D=\{z_1\cdots z_k=0\}$ and $U=(\Delta^*)^k\times \Delta^{n-k}$.
 Fix $n\ge 1$ and an irregular type $\Phi$ with wall arrangement on the level-$n$ collar.
 Produce an explicit generators-and-relations presentation of the local presenter $\G_{\Phi,n}$ in terms of: \begin{itemize} \item generators for the interior monodromy on $U$; \item Stokes generators attached to adjacent chambers of an angular skeleton; \item relations coming from $2$-cells of the chamber complex and from peripheral gluing. \end{itemize} \end{stokesproblem}

-\begin{corollary} Problem~\ref{prob:local-snc-presentation} reduces to the skeletal collar description of Theorem~\ref{thm:stratified-stokes-skeleton} together with the global pushout description of Theorem~\ref{thm:global-skeletal-pushout}.
+\begin{corollary}[Local SNC corner presenter] Problem~\ref{prob:local-snc-presentation} reduces to the skeletal collar description of Theorem~\ref{thm:stratified-stokes-skeleton} together with the global pushout description of Theorem~\ref{thm:global-skeletal-pushout}.
 Concretely, after choosing a stratified CW chamber complex on the angular torus (with walls removed), one obtains a small collar skeleton groupoid $\mathcal G^{\mathrm{sk}}_{C,k,n}$ and an overlap skeleton $\GX^{\mathrm{sk}}$ so that the explicit $2$-pushout

 presents the local global Stokes objects near the depth-$k$ corner. \end{corollary}

 A schematic form of the defining gluing diagram is:

 where the top horizontal map records the chosen meridian loops in the chamber adjacency skeleton and the left vertical map records the standard generators of $\ZZ^k$ on the interior.